 Individual bonus payoffs are determined by a conversion rule based on the company success in each round and the final bonus is determined by selecting one of the five rounds randomly.
 Company success is transformed into British pounds for individual bonus payoffs using the following rule: Company success below 750 results in a bonus payoff of £0 (dishonesty caught), company success equal to 750 results in a bonus payoff of £0.50 (honesty), company success larger than 750 but smaller than 1000 result in a bonus payoff of £1.00 (moderate dishonesty), and company success of 1000 result in a bonus payoff of £2.00 (full dishonesty).
 Individual payoff is always reduced to £0 when dishonest income reporting is audited.

 Experimental factors are implemented in the tax report game as follows: For individual payoffs, participants will report the company income for all five rounds and their bonus is determined by the individually reported net income (after taxes).
 For example, if a participant correctly reports a true company income (before taxes) of 1000 points, they will receive an individual bonus payoff of £0.5 (750 = 1000 – 25% x 1000).
 For group payoffs, participants will also report the company income individually for all five rounds, but their bonus is determined by reports of the other two group members.
 Each group receives the same income based on the average income of all three individual reports.
-For instance, if participant A reports a company income of 1000, participant B a company income of 500, and participant C a company income of 750, then 750 will be selected as the group-based reported company income.
+For instance, if participant A reports a company income of 1000, participant B a company income of 500, and participant C a company income of 750, then a mean of 750 will be selected as the group-based reported company income.
 Each group member will therefore receive an individual bonus payoff of £1 (812.5 = 1000 – 25% x 750).
-Bonus payments per round

 The risk of punishment is implemented by varying a 0% or 30% audit rate.
 Audits are constant across rounds.
 Thus, for each round participants face the exact same risk of an audit.
 Further, we vary the type of punishment by implementing an individual punishment or group punishment.
 In the individual punishment treatments, each individual report is audited, and the penalty is applied at the individual level.
 In the Ind-Ind treatment this means that each group member independently faces an audit rate of 30% for their individual report and penalties are applied to the individual payoff.
 In the Gr-Ind treatment this means that each group member independently faces an audit rate of 30% for their individual report and penalties are also applied to the individual payoff.
 However, individual punishment does not affect the group payoff which is still calculated on the individual reports (even if an individual audit occurs).
 In the group punishment treatments, each group is audited with an audit rate of 30% and the penalty is applied at the group level.
 In the group payoff – group punishment treatment this means that the group average is audited at a 30% rate and a penalty is applied to each individual payoff.
 In the Ind-Gr treatment this means that the group is audited at a 30% rate and the penalty is applied to each individual payoff.